-In the approved research Proposal, the Candidate typically has completed Chapters One through Three.
-After the research is completed and Chapters Four and Five are being written, the first three chapters should be changed to the past tense (reflecting completed action).
-The remaining chapters present the results, summarize and interpret the data, draw conclusions, discuss practical implications, and make recommendations for future research.
-Further, the Candidate must complete the entire Dissertation document (e.g., Abstract, Appendixes, Table of Contents, Transition Paragraphs, etc.).
+In the approved research proposal, the candidate typically completes chapters one through three.
+After the research is completed and chapters four and five are being written, the first three chapters should be changed to the past tense (reflecting completed action).
+The remaining chapters present the results, summarize and interpret the data, draw conclusions, discuss practical implications for the field of counseling, and make recommendations for future research.
+Further, the candidate must complete the entire dissertation document (i.e., abstract, appendixes, table of contents, transition paragraphs).
 When the chair becomes confident that the student is ready to defend their final dissertation, the chair emails phdcounseling@liberty.edu to request that the student be registered in their section of COUC 990.
 The chair should not request registration for COUC 990 for the student unless there is enough time left in the term for the student to defend the dissertation and complete all the steps outlined in 5.13 Step 12 number six (see below).
+A final grade cannot be posted for any student in COUC 990 until the dissertation is edited by a professional editor and uploaded to the library (receipt from editor posted in the CES Center and email confirmation from the library posted in the CES Center).
+Moreover, students cannot graduate until they post all the required assignments for the entire program in the CES Center (including the Candidacy Examination Feedback Form).
+Students should plan accordingly.